schmidsi/melon-reporting/docs/01-strategy/README.md

 ### Strategy

 In a first step the foundation of the project is laid.
-Vision, hypothesis and boundaries are defined and agreed upon with the stake holders and a rough planning is created.
+Vision, hypothesis and boundaries are defined and agreed upon with the stakeholders and a rough planning is created.
 Furthermore repositories are created, docs initialized, etc.

 **Deadline**: 2.3.2018